groboclown/pipit/docs/sqs.md

 The SQS implementation conforms to most of the web service specification.

+The implementation has these shortcomings:

+* If a client is disconnected during a long poll, there is a chance that the next event to process will be lost.

 It has these primary differences:

 * There is no restriction to how frequently a queue can be created or deleted;